 Nidra: Sleep as One of the Three Pillars of Health

-The Charaka Samhita's Sutrasthana contains the foundational statement on sleep in classical Ayurveda.
+The Charaka Samhita's Sutrasthana contains the foundational statement on sleep in Ayurveda.
 It identifies three essential supports of health and longevity: Ahara (food and nourishment), Nidra (sleep), and Brahmacharya (the appropriate management of vital energy).
 The placement of sleep alongside food and the management of vital energy reflects the seriousness with which classical Ayurveda regarded it - not as a secondary concern or a passive state, but as an active physiological process equal in importance to nutrition.

-The Classical Approach to Vata-Dominant Sleep Disturbance
+The Classical Approach to the Vata-Dominant Sleep Pattern

-The Classical Approach to Pitta-Dominant Sleep Disturbance
+The Classical Approach to the Pitta-Dominant Sleep Pattern

 Frequently Asked Questions